 - Backup NAS & servers

 - No versioning for Mac

-Carbonite for Office has most of the features you’d expect of a solid online backup solution for business users.
-That includes automated backup not only computers, but external hard drives, NAS devices and physical and virtual servers, too.
+Carbonite Safe Backup Pro has most of the features you’d expect of a solid online backup solution for businesses.
+That includes automated backup for computers, external hard drives and NAS devices , as well as physical and virtual servers.

-A single Carbonite for Office “Core” plan can be used to backup unlimited computers, external drives and NAS devices, in fact.
-Server backup will require either the “Power” or “Ultimate” subscription plan.
-We detail all three plans in the pricing segment, next.
+With a Carbonite Safe Backup Pro Core plan, you can backup unlimited computers, external drives and NAS devices.
+To backup servers, you will need to use the “Power” or “Ultimate” subscription plan, which includes Carbonite Safe Server Backup.
+We detail all plans in the pricing section below.

 - Oracle Server

 VMWare isn’t supported, though.
 Safe Server Backup also includes bare-metal image backup, which lets you create an image of your computer or server.
 Plus, Safe Server Backup lets you backup to both your disks and the cloud, which means you get the benefits of hybrid backup.
 You can learn how to set it up in our hybrid backup setup guide for SMBs.